SnowflakePowered/.github/profile/README.md

 * 🎮 [snowflake-ingame](https://github.com/SnowflakePowered/snowflake-ingame) provides Snowflake's in-game overlay and other facilities like process memory access to frontend plugins.
 * 💾 [snowflake-projfs](https://github.com/SnowflakePowered/snowflake-projfs) provides filesystem isolation and projection for emulators orchestrated by Snowflake.
 * ⚛️ [hydrogen-paper](https://github.com/SnowflakePowered/hydrogen-paper) is the default theme of Snowflake that implements an emulator frontend using the Snowflake framework.
+* 🌈 [librashader](https://github.com/SnowflakePowered/librashader) provides a reusable, easily integratable implementation of the RetroArch shader pipeline for emulators.

 ## Library Projects
 <details>